Warm Water vs. Ice Water: The Secret to Amazing Digestion

 Does this apply to all drinks?

 Yes.
-Ice-cold sodas or juices have the same dampening effect on digestion.
+Ice-cold sodas, juices, or any other drinks have the same dampening, cold water effects on your digestion.

 How soon will I feel a difference?

-Many people notice changes within a few days of switching.
+Many people who suffer from bloating and heaviness start noticing positive changes within a few days of making this switch.

 Gentle Reminder: Your Body Knows Best

-Ayurveda isn’t about strict rules.
-It’s about listening to your body’s signals.
-If warm water makes digestion easier and your body feels calmer, that’s your wisdom speaking.
+Ayurveda isn’t about following strict, rigid rules.
+It’s about learning to listen to the quiet, wise signals your body is sending you.
+If you find that warm water makes your digestion easier and your body feels calmer, that’s your inner wisdom giving you a clear instruction.

 Next Step: Try the Switch for One Week